OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/upgrading.md

 - The upgrade process will restart all OpenVidu services.
 That means that **all ongoing sessions will be destroyed**.
 - Persistent data is preserved when upgrading.
 This means that all of your recordings and monitoring data (session history, ElasticSearch, Kibana) will be available in the new version.
+- Old Docker images will take up valuable disk space of your machine.
+If you don't plan to reuse them again, delete them to reclaim your GBs. [docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/){:target="_blank"} command is very useful for doing so.
 - Remember to update **openvidu-browser** library in your clients.
 Comply version compatibility according to [Releases](releases/){:target="_blank"} page.

 ### Upgrading Media Node